 The UCSF Benioff Homelessness and Housing Initiative (BHHI) held a discussion of Toward Equity: Latine Experiences of Homelessness in California, the latest report from the California Statewide Study of People Experiencing Homelessness (CASPEH) series.

-This webinar highlights key data on how structural anti-Latine racism, housing exclusion, and administrative barriers shape pathways into homelessness, and explores what policy, service, and community leaders can do to close equity gaps.
+This webinar highlights key data on how longstanding policies and programs, limited access to housing and social safety net supports, and administrative hurdles shape pathways into homelessness, and explores what policy, service, and community leaders can do to close gaps in access and outcomes.

 Speakers: